 The Pennsylvania Statute of Limitations on debt is a powerful tool for dealing with unfair collection practices.
-Unfortunately, debtors too often make costly mistakes in applying the Statute.
+Unfortunately, debtors too often make costly mistakes in applying the Statute of Limitations.
 In my Philadelphia area bankruptcy and debt settlement practice, it is not unusual for people to come to me after they have paid debts that should have been barred by the Statute of Limitations.
 Often, they have been tricked into paying debts that the creditor knows is barred by the Statute.
-Other times, they have unintentionally taken actions that turned an noncollectable debt into a collectible one, thus placing themselves in grievous financial straits.
+Other times, they have unintentionally taken actions that turned a noncollectable debt into a collectible one.
 Fortunately, by avoiding three common mistakes, you can make the Statute of Limitations work for you.

 1. Failing to check the Statute of Limitations.

 The most common mistake people make when dealing with the Statute of Limitations is simply failing to see if it has run out on a debt before they pay the creditor.
-Of course, if your latest payment was only two months ago, you know immediately that a 4-year Statute does not apply.
-However, if it has been years since you were last able to pay on the debt, it is worth your while to check to see how exactly how long it has been since you last made a payment.
-If the statutory period has run out (typically 4 years in Pennsylvania), the debt is unenforceable.
+Of course, if your latest payment was only two months ago, you know immediately that a four year Statute does not apply.
+However, if it has been years since you were last able to make a payment, it is worth your while to check to see how exactly how long it has been since you last made a payment.
+If the statutory period has run out (typically, four years in Pennsylvania), the debt is unenforceable.

-2. Ignoring a lawsuit because the Statute has run out.
+2. Ignoring a lawsuit because the Statute of Limitations has run out.

-Quick Point: If you are sued, be sure to have a debt negotiation or bankruptcy attorney review the lawsuit immediately.
-In most collection cases in Pennsylvania you have only 20 days in which to file a response.
+If you are sued, be sure to have a debt negotiation or bankruptcy attorney review the lawsuit immediately.
+In most collection cases in Pennsylvania, you have only 20 days in which to file a response.

 3. Paying, acknowledging, or promising to pay a debt that is or soon will be beyond the Statute.

 Example: Tom owes $5000 on his XYZ credit card.
-He has been unable to pay for the last 3 years and 11 months because of a job loss.
+He has been unable to pay for the last three years and 11 months because of a job loss.
 XYZ never files suit against Tom and the Statute of Limitations is set to run out on January 30th.
 However, on January 29th, a debt collector calls Tom and demands payment.
 To keep the debt collector away, Tom agrees to make a payment of $25 towards the debt.
-Unfortunately, Tom has most likely just restarted the Statute of Limitations period by making that small payment.
-Therefore instead of running out the next day, the Statute of Limitations period will run for another 4 years.
+Unfortunately, Tom may have just restarted the Statute of Limitations period by making that small payment, giving the creditor another four years.
 If Tom had not made the payment, he would be free and clear of the debt.
-Now, the creditor has 4 more years to try to collect.